JetHughes/ANDIE/README.md

 **Testing:** Testing with portrait and landscape images fitting to a varitey of windows shapes and sizes.

 **Known Issues:** Sometimes after fitting it wont refresh

+---

+### Image Colour Getter and Setter - RGB.class
+**Contributors:** Riley

+**Bried Discussion:** Creates Raster object equal to that of the input image, reads colour values at given x, y values and can set argb values in the new Raster to be returned later.
+Purpose of class is to bypass the extremely slow Color object getRGB/setRGB methods.
+Without the constant colour space checking and converting the RGB class is much faster (whilst somewhat more memory intensive) and allows for larger more thorough covolution.

+**Testing:** Tested with all applicable filters through the Convoluter class, or directly i.e. the Posterise or Median filter